 If you or somebody you care about has been injured due to the actions of another individual or entity, you will likely find that personal injury attorneys will take your case on a contingency fee basis.
 We need to explain what this means.

-At David Shapiro Law, when we take a case on a contingency fee basis, this means that our clients will pay no upfront or out-of-pocket costs related to their case.
+At Shapiro Law Team, when we take a case on a contingency fee basis, this means that our clients will pay no upfront or out-of-pocket costs related to their case.
 We handle all of that.
 In fact, our clients will not pay a dime in legal fees unless we are able to secure the compensation that they need.
 If we do not win the case, our clients will not have to pay us anything.

 We believe that this type of fee arrangement is fair because it allows any person who has been injured to hold the at-fault party responsible.
 A person should not already have to be financially stable or wealthy in order to prevail in a personal injury case.